Europol’s Accountability: Tension Between Secrecy and Supervision

 How will ETIAS work?

 ETIAS is an automated IT system that performs tasks or processes automatically without continuous human intervention.
 ETIAS will use artificial intelligence (AI) to analyze applications from third-country nationals wishing to stay in the Schengen area for less than 90 days.
 Nationals from the 60 countries covered by ETIAS will have their applications automatically analyzed by various European databases, such as Frontex or Europol, to ensure they do not constitute a threat.
 Applicants will mostly receive an answer in less than an hour, but it could take up to a month.
 Frontex has stated that, on average, 97% of applications would receive rapid authorization.
+Regarding the remaining 3%, these applications will be reviewed manually by the ETIAS Central Unit.
+Frontex is responsible for setting up and operating this Central Unit.

 ETIAS, THE ELECTRONIC TRAVEL AUTHORISATION FOR EUROPE